Sweet Briar College in Paris

 Sweet Briar Courses offered in French Language, French Literature, French Civilization, Art History, French Theater, and International Affairs.
 Students are encouraged to take most of their courses at French universities, where they can choose from a wide range of courses in humanities, social sciences and natural sciences.

-Opportunity to enroll in multiple French universities including Paris III (Université de la Sorbonne Nouvelle), Paris IV (Université de Paris-Sorbonne), Paris VII (Université Denis Diderot), Paris X (Dauphine), Faculté Libre de Droit d’Economie et de Gestion de Paris (FACO), Institut Catholique de Paris, and the Alliance Française Students are treated as regular French students.
+Opportunity to enroll in multiple French universities including Paris III (Université de la Sorbonne Nouvelle), Paris IV (Université de Paris-Sorbonne), Paris VII (Université Denis Diderot), The American Business School of Paris, Faculté Libre de Droit d’Economie et de Gestion de Paris (FACO), Institut Catholique de Paris, and the Alliance Française Students are treated as regular French students.